bluekitchen/btstack/chipset/README.md

 SCO Data is routed over HCI for USB dongles, but not for UART connections.
 HSP and HFP Narrow Band Speech is supported via I2C/PCM pins.

-## Dialog Semiconductor
+## Dialog Semiconductor / Renesas

+Daialo Semiconductor has been aquired by Renesas in February 2021.

-Dialog Semiconductor offers the DA145xx series of LE-only SoCs that can be programmed with an HCI firmware.
+They offers the DA145xx and DA1469xx series of LE-only SoCs that can be programmed with an HCI firmware.
 The HCI firmware can be uploaded on boot into SRAM or stored in the OTP (One-time programmable) memory, or in an external SPI.

 The 581 does not implement the Data Length Extension or supports multiple concurrent roles, while later versions support it.